lbo462/xmas-of-things/README.md

 ![second-technical-design.png](misc/second-technical-design.png)

-Find more detail about network exchanges in the [TTN documentation](ttn/README.md).
+Find more detail about network exchanges in the [TTN documentation](TTN/README.md).

+To put things simple:
+- SEN uses Arduino to read sensors data and send it to TTN.
+Check [SEN documentation](SEN/README.md)
+- TTN format sensors data for the logic map.
+Check [TTN documentation](TTN/README.md) and [Logic map](CTH/logic-map).
+- The logic map outputs actions and them to TTN.
+Check again [TTN documentation](TTN/README.md).
+- CTH read these actions command and triggers actual actions.
+Check [how to read actions command with Arduino](CTH/ReadActionsOnArduino.md).

 ## Initial technical design